New grand jury seated for next stage of Trump investigation

 Vance declined to run for reelection and will leave office at the end of the year, meaning the Trump case is likely to pass to his successor in some form.
 An election next month is all but certain to determine who that will be.

-Trump issued a statement last week complaining that he’s being “unfairly attacked and abused by a corrupt political system.”
-He contends the investigations are a “witch hunt” and part of a Democratic plot to silence his voters and block him from running for president again.
+Trump said in a statement last week that he’s being “unfairly attacked and abused by a corrupt political system.”
+He contends the investigations are part of a Democratic plot to silence his voters and block him from running for president again.

 In February, the U.S. Supreme Court buoyed Vance’s investigation by clearing the way for the prosecutor to enforce a subpoena on Trump’s accounting firm and obtain eight years of tax returns and related documents for the former president, the Trump Organization and other Trump entities.